ci4rail/docs/docs/_includes/content/io4edge/max14906/detailed-description.md

 For each transition, a *Sample* is generated in the stream, each sample contains:
 * A timestamp of the transition
-* The value of all channels at the time of the transition (with the exception of the channels that are filtered out)
+* The value of all channels specified by `ChannelFilterMask` at the time of the transition.
-* A bit mask that indicates if the corresponding channel value is valid
+* A bit mask that indicates if the corresponding channel value is valid. (channels not in `ChannelFilterMask` are always flagged invalid).

-For efficiency, multiple samples are gathered are sent as one *Bucket* to the host.
+For efficiency, multiple samples are gathered and sent as one *Bucket* to the host.
 To read samples from the stream:

 ```python